Let's face it.

-The stop scale (whether it’s the aperture, the shutter speed or the sensitivity one) can be divided into half stops or in thirds of stop as well.
+The stop scale (whether it's the aperture, the shutter speed or the ISO) can be divided into half stops or in thirds of stop as well.

 Most cameras allow you to work with a scale of thirds of stop.
 This scale is the most common one among photographers.
 The great advantage of this scale is that it gives you much more control as you are able to increase (or decrease) the light captured more accurately.

 Let's see how the stop scales are in each of the exposure triangle variables.

 If you want to use the diaphragm to increase the exposure by one stop, choose an aperture that lets you double the light compared to the one you have previously set.

 1, 1.4, 2, 2.8, 4, 5.6, 8, 11, 16, 22, 32...